The Secret To Achieving That Perfect Bowling Green Look

 Bowling green mowing

 Once covered, the fun of preparation and maintaining the green starts.
 Most bowling clubs use a Queen mower or the newer models from Aus Turf Machinery (ATM).
 These mowers are electric and have a 30’’ cut and can cut down as low as a thickness of a 5-cent piece.
 The important part of bowling green maintenance is the surface.
 Less thatch and tighter the surface, the faster the ball rolls for the players.

-Regular grooming during the growing months removes thatch build up and encourages new leaf to form on the surface, mowing is completed daily and, in some cases, double cut or twice a day.
-The cutting height can vary from the thickness of 5-cent piece to a 20-cent piece.
-The secret in turf management is when removing grass or thatch it needs to be replaced with new leaf.
-So small amounts of liquid fertiliser regularly is the standard application.
+Regular grooming during the growing months removes thatch build-up and encourages new leaves to form on the surface, mowing is completed daily and, in some cases, double-cut or twice a day.
+The cutting height can vary from the thickness of a 5-cent piece to a 20-cent piece.
+The secret in turf management is when removing grass or thatch it needs to be replaced with a new leaf.
+So small amounts of liquid fertiliser regularly are the standard application.

 To keep bowling greens in top condition, they are normally renovated annually.
 This renovation process involves scarifying, aerating, fertilising, and top dressing the green.
 When this happens on the bowling greens, the bowlers will have a break for a 6-to-8-week period while this spring renovation work is carried out.